 Patrisonella — ‘Neopolitan Rapunzel’ by Giambattista Basile (1630s)

-This predates the Grimm version by about 200 years.
-‘Literary’ means it was written down rather than exchanged orally.
-Giambattista Basile, like the Grimm Brothers was a collector of fairytales rather than a creator of them.
-He wrote down the story of Petrisonella and his sisters published a couple of volumes of his collections after he’d died.
+This story predates the Grimm version by about 200 years.
+‘Literary’ means it was written down rather than started orally.
+Neapolitan Giambattista Basile, like the German Grimm Brothers, was a collector of fairytales rather than a creator of them.
+He wrote down the story of Petrisonella.
+His sisters published a couple of volumes of his collections after he’d died.

 In this version our heroine is an active participant in the tale.
 She works out her own way to escape the tower.
 She is named after the vegetable which grows in the ogress’s garden.

 Petrosinella isn’t given over at birth as Rapunzel is.